UnderwaterOwlbear/underwaterowlbear.github.io/_posts/2024-02-18-portable-tile-wargame.md

 ## Movement

-As soon as a unit moves adjacent to an enemy unit, it *must* stop moving.
+As soon as a unit moves adjacent to an enemy unit, it *must* stop moving.t

 If a unit starts its move adjacent to an enemy unit, it can only move into squares that are not adjacent to any enemy units.